mmisw/mmiorr-docs/docs/faq.md

 #### Tabular view: Why are the rows (or columns) not displayed in the same order I used to create my vocabulary?

-In general, order is not maintained in semantic artifacts (vocabularies or ontologies) when they are processed, and
-most semantic libraries do not specify the order in which the ontology elements were input or should be retrieved.
+Order is typically not captured in semantic artifacts (vocabularies or ontologies), with most commonly used semantic libraries not guaranteeing any specify order when retrieving elements of lists or aggregations.

-Although we recognize order is helpful to maintain for usability, we have not applied special techniques to manage it.
+However, recognizing that order is helpful to maintain for usability purposes, since version 3, the ORR now preserves column order in the created vocabularies using such version.

 ## Using Ontologies